-I was excited to watch this movie as it’s biographical and thus based on real life events.
-If begins with Cecil Gaines, a black man and the protagonist, growing up and working the cotton fields with his father.
-It then follows him as he is promoted from working the fields to being a “house negro” to eventually getting a job working in a hotel as a butler, eventually he is recruited to working in the white house.
+I was excited to watch this movie as it’s biographical.
+It begins with Cecil Gaines, a black man, and the protagonist, growing up and working the cotton fields with his father.
+It then follows him as he is promoted from working the fields to being a “house negro” to eventually getting a job working in a hotel as a butler, eventually he is recruited to work in the white house.

 This movie follows not only his professional life but also his personal life, and especially the political movements that were happening all over the country.